 A registrar may provide limited assistance, if time permits, with the following issues:

-- Under section 71(1)(b) of the Administration and Probate Act 1958 (Vic), registrars of the Magistrates’ Court may assist people to obtain a grant of probate or A document that gives a person authority to manage the property of a person who has died without making a valid will that covers all their estate.
-See also intestate..
+- Under section 71(1)(b) of the Administration and Probate Act 1958 (Vic), registrars of the Magistrates’ Court may assist people to obtain a grant of probate or letters of administration.
 This only applies to small estates (see definition of ‘small estates’ in ‘Small estates and the Probate Office’, below).
 Applicants should ask the registrar of the Magistrates’ Court nearest to their home.
 To be eligible for this assistance, the applicant must meet criteria relating to their relationship with the deceased and monetary threshold limits (these criteria are outlined in ‘Small estates and the Probate Office’, below).

-- Magistrates’ Court registrars at many country locations are authorised A voluntary, formal and legally binding agreement between two people to have a permanent relationship together.
-There must be a statement in front of official witnesses who register the marriage with the authorities.
-See also cohabitation; de facto; divorce; domestic relationship. celebrants under the Marriage Act 1961 (Cth) (and are therefore qualified to perform marriage ceremonies).
+- Magistrates’ Court registrars at many country locations are authorised marriage celebrants under the Marriage Act 1961 (Cth) (and are therefore qualified to perform marriage ceremonies).

 Assistance not provided by registrars

-Registrars do not A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. monies or make payments from the ‘court fund’ to individuals under any circumstances.
+Registrars do not release monies or make payments from the ‘court fund’ to individuals under any circumstances.
 Court fund monies are paid to local social welfare and not-for-profit community organisations.
 People in urgent need of money (e.g. for food, travel, medicine) are referred to these agencies for assistance.

 Royal Automobile Club of Victoria (RACV)